khaledh/khaledh.github.io/docs/osdev/03-targeting-uefi-p1.md

       |
 ```

+We're getting a different error, which means that Nim is happy with our memory allocation primitives.

 At first glance, it looks like we're missing some C headers.
 It turns out that `clang` needs to be told where to find the system headers.
 In my case, the headers are located in `/usr/include` (on macOS, the system headers are located at `` `xcrun --show-sdk-path`/usr/include ``), so we'll pass that to the compiler using the`-I` flag:

 ```sh-session